njw1520/full_stack_open/part0/exercise_0.6.md

   server-->>browser: 201 Created
   deactivate server

-  Note right of browser: This time the server does not ask for a redirect, the browser stays on the same page, and it sends no further HTTP requests.
+  Note right of browser: Note that instead of the redirect request.
+The browser stays on the same page and sends no further HTTP requests.
 ```